ltrainbrass/LTBB-MobileSheets/readme.md

     1. The first time you run the script, it will prompt you for permission and generate a token.json.
     2. If you haven't run the script in a while, you may need to delete token.json and regenerate it.

+## Syncing with MobileSheets
+1. Make sure the [LTBB MobileSheets](https://drive.google.com/drive/u/0/folders/1rGkyWusZDKKIk9gQAOMNpind1Oh95Zjb) folder is added to your Google Drive
+2..
+Use a separate Library!
+MobileSheets lets you create multiple libraries under Menu -> Switch Libraries.
+This will keep any other music you have in MobileSheets from being clobbered by this tool.
+3. In MobileSheets, go to Menu -> Sync Library and select the folder containing your instrument.
+The first time you sync it will take a long time, but subsequent syncs will be fast!
+4. Sync once a week to get the new Rehearsal Setlist and any updated songs!

 ## TODO
 - Transfer ownership of my
 - Commit a blank mobilesheets.db, since we don't build one from scratch.